KaGeN101/union_swiss/README.md

 I did not do anything with the Payment Start Date.
 I assumed payments runs on the SARS cycle of March to February.
 Since it is now March everyone's first period starts now.
 Even if that interpretation is not 100% correct it shuold give me 12 months to sort out the issue, and anayone that starts during the year will not have the correct payemnt cycle until adapted.
+It talks about employee number in the document, but there is no mention of it on the model, I presumed the id is the employee number

 Did not add any CSS, I believe makeup should be able to be aded at any time without effecting the implementation layers

 Did not do any JavaScript, wanted to do the Search featrure as maybe an AJAX call but since it returned a know view just piggy backed of that

 I left the other generated actions, views and templates in even thou they are not excercised from the presentation layer

+### Deliverables

+This was my first Phoenix project, because it is a like for like Rails clone, if you know Rials you Phoenix, I am sure as always there could be improivements.
+ - Single view webpage built in Phoenix - Done
+ - Employee list feature, with CRUD, deleting employee also deletes all their payslips - Done
+ - Search on Name(First or Last) or Id(Employee number?) - Done
+ - Employee Details page with list of Payslips - Done
+ - Add PaySlip, just adds the next payslip in the order - Done
+ - All calculations as per porvided formulas - Done
+ - There should be a test case for every fesature, coverage should be close to 100%